Liurguva/soilacoustics/README.md

 # Soil Acoustics

-This repository hosts the complete Markdown source code for the textbook **"Soil Acoustics"**, initiated and managed by by **Leo Liu**.
+This repository hosts the complete Markdown source code for the textbook **"Soil Acoustics"**, initiated and managed by Dr. **Leo Liu** at the University of Virginia.
 The book is designed as a self-contained educational resource for engineers, researchers, and students aiming to gain an in-depth understanding of soil acoustics, vibration, and wave propagation in geotechnical and environmental engineering contexts.

 <img width="1024" height="1536" alt="Book Book 2" src="https://github.com/user-attachments/assets/23efe5b6-595c-4841-a996-ef8f720973d4" />